 How to cite this article:

-Dr. Mohit Jain, Dr. Bhavna Singla and Dr. Kinjal Mavani.
+Dr. Mohit Jain, Dr. Bhavna Singla, Dr. Kinjal Mavani.
 A prospective study of operative results of intra-articular fractures of proximal tibia.
-National Journal of Clinical Orthopaedics.
-2017; 1(1): 20-24
+Nat J Clin Orthop 2017;1(1):20-24